 With a nods of agreement I then suggest that the ideal tool for this is Search Twitter and it would be beneficial for them to visit :

-For example start be searching on your town.
-Alternatively broaden your search by entering the type of healthcare you provide and the county you live in.
+For example, start by searching for your town.
+Alternatively, broaden your search by entering the type of healthcare you provide and the county you live in.

 I point out this is the very place conversations are happening about their world every second of the day.